Second Sunday After Epiphany

 Have you ever felt the joy of being made complete as a person?
 How would you describe that feeling?
 Is this any easier?
 Perhaps not, but many relationships come quickly to mind.
 There is a completeness when teams play together.
 There is a completeness that comes when families are together.
 There is a completeness when fellowship groups meet together.
 There is completeness in God.

 Charles Wesley encountered completeness in a special way.
 Although he was already ordained in ministry and had gone with his brother John as a missionary to the colony of Georgia, Charles felt incomplete in his spiritual life.
-Having returned to England, on May 21, 1738, Charles powerfully sensed Christ's forgiving presence.
+Having returned to England, on May 21, 1738, Charles sensed Christ's forgiving presence in a powerful way.
 In his journal he wrote, "I felt a strange palpitation of the heart."
 This experience affected Charles in a way that would change him forever.
 That year Charles began having his hymns and poems published.
 Over the next fifty years he would write over 6,000 hymns--which averages to roughly one new hymn every three days.

 Completeness to Charles required unity with God.
 That unity required faith, and true faith was accompanied by a clear sense of assurance of salvation.
 Charles' feelings were reflected in many of the hymns that he wrote.
 This week's featured hymn is no exception.
 As you read the words, seek to understand the completeness that Charles felt, and the completeness that you, too, can experience.